-Another way that you can create your renal friendly grocery list is to make sure your home is stocked with staples.
-You might buy kidney friendly meats, grains, fruits, and veggies for the week.
+Another way that you can create your kidney friendly grocery list is to make sure your home is stocked with staples.
+You might buy kidney friendly meats (low phosphorus meats), grains, fruits, and veggies for the week.
 If you have a good supply of spices, herbs, and spice blends then creating a meal should be easy.

 You’ll want to make sure that you’re buying dairy alternatives rather than cow’s milk due to the high phosphorus content.
 Also, they need to not be labeled “enriched” which means they’re adding phosphorus back in.
 Rice, soy, and almond milks are good alternatives.

 It’s up to you how you approach your weekly shopping.
 Making a list of recipes may be a bit of work at the front end, however it does make it easier to stay on a kidney friendly diet and it makes mealtime decision making simple.

 If you prefer to wing it, and many people do, then make sure you have a well-stocked kitchen packed with kidney friendly choices.

 You can get healthy animal proteins for your diet by choosing from beef, chicken, fish, lamb, pork, tofu, and turkey.
 Opt for lean cuts to maximize getting high quality proteins.